 The HNA recognises that there is a strong need for additional affordable homes within the parish, with housing prices in the parish, on average, greater than those within the wider District.
-In line with the Local Plan sites of 10 or more homes are required to provide up to 40% as affordable homes, with the target set each year through the Council's Annual Monitoring Report (AMR).
+In line with the Local Plan sites of 10 or more homes are required to provide up to 40% as affordable homes, with the target set each year through the Council's Authority Monitoring Report (AMR).
 Evidence contained within the HNA demonstrates that First Homes should be provided with a minimum 40% discount to ensure they are affordable and can attract average income earners and some lower quartile earners.

 The HNA recognises that large, detached homes are prevalent in the parish.
-With an ageing population and decreasing household size, a variety of mid-sized homes are required to attract both newly forming households with lower budgets and older households with equity from existing larger homes looking to downsize.
-The Neighbourhood Plan seeks to provide specific support for 1 to 3 bedroom homes and the provision of accessible and adaptable dwellings.
+With an ageing population and decreasing household size, a appendix and the second variety of mid-sized homes are required to attract both newly forming households with lower budgets and older households with equity from existing larger homes looking to downsize.
+The Neighbourhood Plan seeks to provide specific support for 1 to 3 bedroom homes, which is consistent with the preferred dwelling mix within the Local Plan, and the provision of accessible and adaptable dwellings.

 Employment data reflects the rural nature of the Neighbourhood Development Area with the number of jobs available in the Parish broadly equal to the number of economically active residents.
 There has been a significant increase in the number of people working mainly from home and those that do commute, travel by car.
-The evidence concludes that provision for home working and access to high speed broadband is becoming increasingly important.
+The evidence concludes that provision for home working and access to high-speed broadband is becoming increasingly important.